 You will be reimbursed for round-trip mileage from your home to the courthouse at a rate of 57.5¢ per mile.
 Please note the mileage from your home to the courthouse (one-way) on your first reporting date and be prepared to report that mileage when you check in.
 The mileage estimate you provide on the JIF will not be recorded.

 Checks are sent out weekly, when possible, to your mailing address on record.
-We do not include an itemization of your days of service; however, you will be furnished with a Certificate of Attendance, upon request, listing the date(s) you reported and your attendance fee.
+Upon your request, we will furnish a Certificate of Attendance, listing the date(s) you reported and your attendance fee.
 If your employer pays your normal salary while on jury service, it may or may not seek recovery of your juror pay.
 Check your employer's policies.
-Your mileage reimbursement is not listed because it is a direct reimbursement of your expenses and is not recoverable by your employer, nor is it claimed for tax purposes.
+Your mileage reimbursement, however, is not taxable and is not recoverable by your employer.
 At this time there is no law that requires employers to pay you or at least make up the difference when you serve on a jury.